Pool and Lane Objects

 Documentation Panel Settings

-Describe the element's purpose and how it functions in the Process.
-This description does not affect Requests for the Process, but may be useful for Process model maintenance such as how the element is configured.
+Describe the object's purpose and how it functions in the Process.
+This description does not affect Requests for the Process, but may be useful for Process model maintenance such as how the object is configured.
 Edit information by using the What-You-See-Is-What-You-Get (WYSIWYG) rich text editor.

 A Process's entered documentation displays by selecting the View Documentation icon for that Process.

-Follow these steps to edit the description for an element:
+Follow these steps to edit the description for an object:

 3. Expand the Documentation panel if it is not presently expanded.
 The Description setting displays.

-4. In the Description setting, edit the information to display when viewing documentation for this element and then press Enter.
+4. In the Description setting, edit the information to display when viewing documentation for this object and then press Enter.
 Alternatively, use the What-You-See-Is-What-You-Get (WYSIWYG) rich text editor to stylize your text by clicking the More icon.

 Follow these guidelines to use the WYSIWYG rich text editor to stylize your text: